Lucyjpjones/lj-fscr/testing.md

 - [x] I am not able to enter a non numeric value into the fields
 - [x] I can remove the item from the bag by clicking 'remove'
 - [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'update'
-- [x] If amendments are made in the bag sub total is updated accordingly
+- [x] If amendments are made in the bag subtotal is updated accordingly

 #### Checkout

 - [x] The order summary contains the correct details of the items listed in the bag
 - [x] If a site visitor the user input fields are all empty
-- [x] If a site member and details have been previosuly saved in 'my profile' the checkout fields are already prefilled
+- [x] If a site member and details have been previously saved in 'my profile' the checkout fields are already prefilled
 - [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
 - [x] If user enters details and checks 'Save this delivery information to my profile', the information is saved to their profile after submission